-A lot of businesses treat innovation as a mystical set of creative activities, and use different processes and frameworks for each different process.
-Even worse, some businesses even make up completely new processes for each innovation project!
+A lot of businesses treat innovation as a mystical set of creative activities, and use different processes and frameworks for each different project.
+Even worse, some businesses even make up completely new processes each time they start a new innovation project!

 In reality, innovation is a discipline.
 Like any other discipline, it can be practiced and perfected over time by using established tools, frameworks, and methods, no matter which industry you’re in.

 Whether you’re talking about lean startup methods, agile development, or design thinking, you need to know which innovation processes are right for your particular project.
 Then, you need to know how to use these processes to guide the efforts of you and your team.